BigPolarBear1/factorization_v3/README.md

 If anyone is listening... and you want to stop what is going to happen.. happy to chat: big_polar_bear1@proton.me  ... ofcourse I will need to see justice for my former manager, because I rather burn this rotten world down then to live in these ruins you people made.

 I will start writing it now... and it will come online as soon as its done.. if people cared, life wouldnt have been this nightmare..

+ps: all the people simping for msft, I know and will remember all your names.
+Youre all the fucking enemy.